-The Hidden Acts of Kindness That Take Everyone by Surprise
+A Hidden Act of Kindness That Took Everyone by Surprise

 St. Mother Teresa reminds us, “I am a little pencil in the hand of a writing God who is sending a love letter to the world.”

-Last week, a heartwarming and hidden act of kindness went viral on social media recently — and it’s worth noting.
+A heartwarming and hidden act of kindness went viral on social media recently — and it’s worth noting.

 Jefferson County Deputy Sheriff Tiffany Dial was standing on a rainy street corner in Birmingham, Alabama, so that she could salute a passing funeral procession.
 The procession was for Sgt.
 Wytasha Carter, who recently died in the line of duty.